BonfaceKilz/BonfaceKilz/content/post/2018-08-24-Quick-navigation-i3.md

 +++
-title = "Quicking Navigation in i3 using Focus" description = "A productivity for quick navigation in i3" tags = ["software", "linux"] categories = ["linux"]
+title = "Quick Navigation in i3 Using Focus" description = "A productivity for quick navigation in i3" tags = ["software", "linux"] categories = ["linux"]